Minnathullah-TheMysterious/WristWorthy-Client/README.md

 ## 3. Getting Started

-To get the WristWorthy app up and running on your local machine, follow the steps outlined in this section. \
+To get the WristWorthy app up and running on your local machine, follow the steps outlined in this section. <br>
 **Installation**

 1. Clone the repository to your local machine using [Git](https://git-scm.com/) :